ChisVR/RSSFeedProxy/README.md

 A simple tool for creating Atom/RSS feeds from Hive accounts and categories.

-Go to (almost) any Hive/Blurt/Steem page with a content stream, and replace 'hive.blog' with 'rss.chisdealhd.co.uk/hive/' or 'blurt.blog' with 'rss.chisdealhd.co.uk/blurt/' or 'steemit.com' with 'rss.chisdealhd.co.uk/steem/' in the URL.
+Go to (almost) any Hive/Blurt/Steem page with a content stream, and replace 'hive.blog' with 'rss.chisdealhd.co.uk/hive/' 'blurt.blog' with 'rss.chisdealhd.co.uk/blurt/' 'steemit.com' with 'rss.chisdealhd.co.uk/steem/'
+in the URL Part.

 https://hive.blog/trending/hive -> https://rss.chisdealhd.co.uk/hive/trending/hive